Bridging Composite and Real: Towards End-to-end Deep Image Matting: RSSN: A Novel Composition Route

 \subsection{Sharpness Discrepancy}

-In photography, it is usually to use a large aperture and focal length to capture a sharp and salient foreground image within the shallow depth-of-field, thus highlighting it from the background context, which is usually blurred due to the out-of-focus effect.
+In photography, it is very common to highlight the sharp and salient foreground from the background context by adopting a large aperture and focal length on the foreground with the shallow depth-of-field and blurring the background with the out-of-focus effect.
 An example is shown in Figure~\ref{fig:composite}(a), where the leopard is the center of interest and the background is blurred.
 Previous composition methods dismiss this effect, producing a domain gap of sharpness discrepancy between the composite images and natural photos.
-Since we target the animal matting task, where the animals are usually salient in the images, thereby we investigate this effect in our composition route.
+Since we target the image matting task, where the foregrounds are usually salient in the images, we thereby investigate this effect in our composition route.
 Specifically, we simulate it by adopting the averaging filter in OpenCV with a kernel size chosen from ${20,30,40,50,60}$ randomly to blur the background images.
 Since some natural photos may not have blurred backgrounds, we only use this technique in our composition route with a probability of 0.5.
 An example is shown in Figure~\ref{fig:composite}(e), where the background is chosen from BG-20k and blurred using the averaging filter.
 As can be seen, it has a similar style to the original image in (a).